Chung King Studios

 Chung King Studios was a recording studio that operated in New York City under that name from 1986 to 2015.
-It was founded by producer John King and engineer Steve Ett with financial backing from the Etches brothers, occupying three different locations during that era.
-Countless notable hip hop acts recorded music at Chung King Studios over the years, including Run-DMC, LL Cool J, the Beastie Boys, Public Enemy, Busta Rhymes, Notorious B.I.G., Tupac Shakur, Lauryn Hill, Outkast, ODB, Method Man, Nas, Jay-Z, Lil Wayne, and Kanye West.
+It was founded by producer John King and engineer Steve Ett with financial backing from the Etches brothers, occupying three locations during that era.
+Countless notable hip hop acts recorded music at Chung King Studios over the years, including Run-DMC, LL Cool J, Beastie Boys, Public Enemy, Busta Rhymes, Notorious B.I.G., Tupac Shakur, Lauryn Hill, Outkast, ODB, Method Man, Nas, Jay-Z, Hell Razah, Lil Wayne, and Kanye West.
 The studio became one of the most important recording spaces in the history of hip hop, pioneering commercial production of rap music.
-Beyond hip hop, notable groups like Aerosmith, Amy Winehouse, Beyoncé, Depeche Mode, Destiny's Child, Fergie, Lady Gaga, Maxwell, Moby, and Phish also recorded there.
+Beyond hip hop, notable groups like Aerosmith, Amy Winehouse, Beyoncé, Blondie, David Bowie, Depeche Mode, Destiny's Child, Fergie, Lady Gaga, Maxwell, Moby and Phish also recorded there.

 History

-Secret Society Records
+Secret Society records

 John King founded Secret Society Records in 1979 before opening a studio in the early 1980s on the sixth floor of 241 Centre Street.
-The building was located just outside New York’s Chinatown and the ground floor was occupied by Chung King Chinese restaurant.
+The building was located just outside New York's Chinatown and the ground floor was occupied by Chung King Chinese restaurant.
 The one-room studio soon became a popular recording destination for local rock and punk bands.
 In 1984, after a chance encounter with Def Jam Recordings cofounders Russell Simmons and Rick Rubin at the Danceteria nightclub on 21st Street, the studio began their foray into rap music with Def Jam artists.
 Although hip hop was still an undeveloped music genre, the partnership would lead to tremendous success and in fact accelerate the genre.

 Chung King Studios

 The studio quickly gained a reputation in the international recording industry with the unprecedented commercial success of their rap artists.
-They garnered attention by producing iconic ’80s rap albums like Radio by L.L.
-Cool J in 1984–85, Raising Hell by Run-D.M.C. in 1985–1986, Licensed to Ill by the Beastie Boys in 1986, and It Takes a Nation of Millions to Hold Us Back by Public Enemy in 1987–88.
-By the summer of 1986, Raising Hell had becoming the first Platinum album in the history of hip hop.
+They garnered attention by producing iconic 1980s rap albums like Radio by LL Cool J in 1984–85, Raising Hell by Run-DMC in 1985–1986, Licensed to Ill by the Beastie Boys in 1986, and It Takes a Nation of Millions to Hold Us Back by Public Enemy in 1987–88.
+By the summer of 1986, Raising Hell had become the first Platinum album in the history of hip hop.

-The Secret Society studio had been colloquially dubbed “Chung King House of Metal” by Rubin, an amalgamation of the Chung King restaurant on the ground floor, John King’s surname, and the hard rock acts they had been booking prior to their Def Jam collaboration.
-Inspired by Rubin’s nickname, King officially transformed Secret Society Records into Chung King Studios in 1986.
+The Secret Society studio had been colloquially dubbed "Chung King House of Metal" by Rubin, an amalgamation of the Chung King restaurant on the ground floor, John King's surname, and the hard rock acts they had been booking prior to their Def Jam collaboration.
+Inspired by Rubin's nickname, King officially transformed Secret Society Records into Chung King Studios in 1986.